ARM-software/CMSIS-Stream/Examples/cyclo/README.md

 # README

-This example is inside the folder `examples/cyclo` of the Compute graph folder.
-Before reading this documentation you need to understand the principles explained in the [simple example without CMSIS-DSP](../simple/README.md)
+This example is inside the folder `examples/cyclo` of the CMSIS-Stream folder.
+Before reading this documentation you need to understand the principles explained in the [simple example](../simple/README.md)